1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ### 4. Keep Rendering Component and Component's Event Listeners in One Place

-When you create new DOM elements and insert them into the page, it's important that you locate the event listeners near where the new DOM elements are created.
+When you create new DOM elements and insert them into the page, it's best to locate the event listeners near where the new DOM element templates.

 Here is what the full create todo item code looks like: